twitch4j/.github/README.md

 # Twitch4J - Global Template Files

-This repository holds the templates for all projectsi n the `Twitch4J` organization.
+This repository holds the templates for all projects in the `Twitch4J` organization.

 - Documentation: https://twitch4.github.io/docs
 - JavaDocs: https://twitch4.github.io/javadoc